 That’s why we always encourage our community to avoid the hype and instead ask: Will I still love this in 5–10 years?
 Will this appeal to buyers in the future, not just in the current market?

-Timeless doesn’t mean boring – it means functional, elegant, and not tied to a fleeting aesthetic.
-Think warm neutrals, natural textures, matte finishes, and spaces that feel welcoming and easy to live in.
+Timeless doesn’t mean boring.
+It means functional, elegant, and less likely to leave you second-guessing your decisions — or overcapitalising.
+Think warm neutrals, natural textures, matte finishes, and spaces that feel easy to live in and easy to love.

 It’s the kind of design that grows with you, not ages out of relevance.